c3lang/c3docs-old/docs/types.md

-## Optenums
+## Faults

-`optenum` defines a set of optional result values, that are similar to enums, but are used for optional returns.
+`fault` defines a set of optional result values, that are similar to enums, but are used for optional returns.

-    optenum IOResult
+    fault IOResult
     {
       IO_ERROR,
       PARSE_ERROR
     }

-    optenum MapResult
+    fault MapResult
     {
       NOT_FOUND
     }

-Like the typeid, the constants are pointer sized and each value is globally unique, even when compared to other optenums.
+Like the typeid, the constants are pointer sized and each value is globally unique, even when compared to other faults.
 For example the underlying value of `MapResult.NOT_FOUND` is guaranteed to be different from `IOResult.IO_ERROR`.
 This is true even if they are separately compiled.

-An optenum may be stored as a normal value, but is also unique in that it may be passed as the optional result value using the `!` suffix operator.
+A fault may be stored as a normal value, but is also unique in that it may be passed as the optional result value using the `!` suffix operator.